Handling Underpayments and Overpayments for Bank Transfer Payments

 1. Return Excess: This only applies to overpayments and is the default preference.

-With your preference to “Return excess”, when a customer makes an overpayment, we deduct the excess amount and reverse the excess to the customer.
-For example, if the amount expected for a transaction is NGN 1,000.00, and a customer pays NGN 1,500.00.
-We would return NGN 500.00 to the customer and process NGN 1,000.00 per the usual flow.
+With your preference to “Return excess”, when a customer makes an overpayment, the excess amount is deducted and reversed to the customer.
+For example, if the amount_expected for a transaction is NGN 1,000.00, and a customer pays NGN 1,500.00 (amount_paid).
+We would return NGN 500.00 to the customer and process NGN 1,000.00 (amount_accepted) per the usual flow.

 2. Return All: This applies to both overpayments and underpayments.
 This is also the default preference for underpayments.

-3. Accept: This applies to both overpayments and underpayments.
+3. Accept All: This applies to both overpayments and underpayments.

 When this is set, if a customer makes an overpayment or underpayment, the transaction will be processed with whatever amount the customer pays.
 However, for this setting, the merchant will always bear the cost of the transaction.
-That is, the amount settled into the Kora balance will always be Amount Paid minus fees.
+That is, the amount that would be settled into the Kora balance will always be Amount Accepted minus fees.

-When payments are made to bank accounts generated via Pay with Bank Transfer and the payment is processed successfully, a webhook notification is sent to the webhook URL set on your dashboard with this payload:
+When payments are made to bank accounts generated via Pay with Bank Transfer and the payment is processed successfully, a webhook notification is sent to the webhook URL set on your dashboard with a payload that looks like this:

 {